 My toddler loves all things climbing and swinging.
 For a kid who struggled with sensory issues (and graduated from Early Intervention two months before turning 3), a playground is a welcome wonderland.
 So while counting down the school days, I compiled a list of playgrounds to visit on the South Shore.
 Here are all the great places we’ll visit this summer — join us!

-Located in the town where we live, Friendship Park is a simple playground that we will visit frequently.
-Similar to a high school senior’s safety school, it’s our safety playground.
-Tried, true, and local.
+Located in the town where we live, Friendship Park is a simple but recently renovated playground that we visit frequently.
+This is our “safety playground” — it’s tried, true, and local.
 (In the picture below, my Addie is swinging at Friendship Park.)

 If you’ve never been to Marathon Park with your little ones, you are missing out!
 This playground has structures for the littlest of angels to the biggest of kids.
 The structures are separated by size, and there’s even a paved walk around the perimeter of the park to get your steps in if you are so inclined.

 My mother took my two girls to this park and said it was amazing.
 There are structures for kids of all ages, in addition to grassy areas for picnic lunches!
 (Above, my Ceci is pictured on her favorite slide at Ali’s Park.)